arda-/ardatube/README.md

 # ardatube
-an opinionated wrapper for video sites, curing what I see as the main pain points of using their own interface:
+an opinionated wrapper for YouTube, curing what I see as the main pain points:
-- the goddamn video isn't ***FULL WIDTH***. c'mon youtube, why do you have such large padding?!?!
+- the stinking video isn't ***FULL WIDTH***. c'mon youtube, why do you have such large padding?!?!
 - there are no keyboard controls for **video quality** or **playback speed**
 - comments, descriptions, and other features are often **distracting**
 - the related videos have no quality indication (several browser extensions exist to solve this)